top of page

 Drinking enough water is always important, but it’s extra important to stay hydrated during pregnancy.
 It’s recommended that pregnant women drink at least 64 oz of water a day and ideally 96 oz.
 That is a lot of water (and a lot of peeing).
 I’ve always struggled to get enough water, mainly because I find it boring.
 Drinks like decaf tea and coffee count towards your liquid intake which helps, but I’ve found another fun resource is making different types of simple syrups to add to sparkling water.
 My favorite one is this mint simple syrup, because it tastes super refreshing and adds delicious flavor to a lot of different drinks beyond just water.
 So when you’re feeling extra fancy and plain water isn’t going to cut it, this is a great solution!

-What ingredients do I need for this recipe?
+What ingredients do I need to make this mint simple syrup recipe?

-Water
+• Water

-Sugar
+• Sugar

-Fresh Mint
+• Fresh Mint

-Helpful products for making this recipe:
+Helpful products for making mint simple syrup:

 How much simple syrup does this recipe make?